Kimchi: Ji

-The Middle Korean form dihi is found in several books from Joseon (1392–1897).
+The Middle Korean form dihi is found in several books from the Joseon period (1392–1897).
 In Modern Korean, the word remains as the suffix -ji in the standard language (as in jjanji, seokbak-ji), and as the suffix -ji as well as the noun ji in Gyeongsang and Jeolla dialects.
 The unpalatalized form di is preserved in P'yŏngan dialect.